apache/flink/docs/dev/table/connect.zh.md

   ...
 ) WITH (
   'connector.type' = 'jdbc', -- required: specify this table type is jdbc

   'connector.url' = 'jdbc:mysql://localhost:3306/flink-test', -- required: JDBC DB url

   'connector.table' = 'jdbc_table_name',  -- required: jdbc table name

-  'connector.driver' = 'com.mysql.jdbc.Driver', -- optional: the class name of the JDBC driver to use to connect to this URL.
+  -- optional: the class name of the JDBC driver to use to connect to this URL.
   -- If not set, it will automatically be derived from the URL.
+  'connector.driver' = 'com.mysql.jdbc.Driver',

-  'connector.username' = 'name', -- optional: jdbc user name and password 'connector.password' = 'password',
+  -- optional: jdbc user name and password 'connector.username' = 'name',
+  'connector.password' = 'password',

-  -- scan options, optional, used when reading from table
+  -- **followings are scan options, optional, used when reading from table**

   -- These options must all be specified if any of them is specified.
-In addition, partition.num must be specified.
-They -- describe how to partition the table when reading in parallel from multiple tasks. partition.column must be a numeric, -- date, or timestamp column from the table in question.
-Notice that lowerBound and upperBound are just used to decide -- the partition stride, not for filtering the rows in table.
+In addition, -- partition.num must be specified.
+They describe how to partition the table when -- reading in parallel from multiple tasks. partition.column must be a numeric, -- date, or timestamp column from the table in question.
+Notice that lowerBound and -- upperBound are just used to decide the partition stride, not for filtering the -- rows in table.
 So all rows in the table will be partitioned and returned.

-  -- This option applies only to reading.
-  'connector.read.partition.column' = 'column_name', -- optional, name of the column used for partitioning the input.
+  'connector.read.partition.column' = 'column_name', -- optional: the column name used for partitioning the input.
-  'connector.read.partition.num' = '50', -- optional, the number of partitions.
+  'connector.read.partition.num' = '50', -- optional: the number of partitions.
-  'connector.read.partition.lower-bound' = '500', -- optional, the smallest value of the first partition.
+  'connector.read.partition.lower-bound' = '500', -- optional: the smallest value of the first partition.
-  'connector.read.partition.upper-bound' = '1000', -- optional, the largest value of the last partition.
+  'connector.read.partition.upper-bound' = '1000', -- optional: the largest value of the last partition.

-  'connector.read.fetch-size' = '100', -- optional, Gives the reader a hint as to the number of rows that should be fetched
-                                       -- from the database when reading per round trip.
+  -- optional, Gives the reader a hint as to the number of rows that should be fetched -- from the database when reading per round trip.
 If the value specified is zero, then -- the hint is ignored.
 The default value is zero.
+  'connector.read.fetch-size' = '100',

-  -- lookup options, optional, used in temporary join 'connector.lookup.cache.max-rows' = '5000', -- optional, max number of rows of lookup cache, over this value, the oldest rows will
+  -- **followings are lookup options, optional, used in temporary join**

-                                              -- be eliminated. "cache.max-rows" and "cache.ttl" options must all be specified if any
-                                              -- of them is specified.
+  -- optional, max number of rows of lookup cache, over this value, the oldest rows will -- be eliminated. "cache.max-rows" and "cache.ttl" options must all be specified if any -- of them is specified.
 Cache is not enabled as default.
+  'connector.lookup.cache.max-rows' = '5000',

-  'connector.lookup.cache.ttl' = '10s', -- optional, the max time to live for each rows in lookup cache, over this time, the oldest rows
-                                        -- will be expired. "cache.max-rows" and "cache.ttl" options must all be specified if any of
-                                        -- them is specified.
+  -- optional, the max time to live for each rows in lookup cache, over this time, the oldest rows -- will be expired. "cache.max-rows" and "cache.ttl" options must all be specified if any of -- them is specified.
 Cache is not enabled as default.
+  'connector.lookup.cache.ttl' = '10s',

   'connector.lookup.max-retries' = '3', -- optional, max retry times if lookup database failed

-  -- sink options, optional, used when writing into table 'connector.write.flush.max-rows' = '5000', -- optional, flush max size (includes all append, upsert and delete records),
+  -- **followings are sink options, optional, used when writing into table**

-                                             -- over this number of records, will flush data.
+  -- optional, flush max size (includes all append, upsert and delete records), -- over this number of records, will flush data.
 The default value is "5000".
+  'connector.write.flush.max-rows' = '5000',

-  'connector.write.flush.interval' = '2s', -- optional, flush interval mills, over this time, asynchronous threads will flush data.
+  -- optional, flush interval mills, over this time, asynchronous threads will flush data.
   -- The default value is "0s", which means no asynchronous flush thread will be scheduled.
+  'connector.write.flush.interval' = '2s',

-  'connector.write.max-retries' = '3' -- optional, max retry times if writing records to database failed )
+  -- optional, max retry times if writing records to database failed 'connector.write.max-retries' = '3'
+)
 {% endhighlight %}
 </div>